stefanofa/awesome/TOPICS.md

 *   [penpot/penpot](https://github.com/penpot/penpot) - Penpot: The open-source design tool for design and code collaboration

-## diagrams

-*   [mermaid-js/mermaid](https://github.com/mermaid-js/mermaid) - Generation of diagrams like flowcharts or sequence diagrams from text in a similar manner as markdown

 ## diagrams-as-code

 *   [mermaid-js/mermaid](https://github.com/mermaid-js/mermaid) - Generation of diagrams like flowcharts or sequence diagrams from text in a similar manner as markdown